 The reporters are interviewing him about a story that some health experts never thought would be told: For three years, Nigeria has reported zero cases of wild polio, a debilitating virus that paralyzes children, but can be prevented with vaccines.
 As recently as 2012, Nigeria was home to more than half of all polio cases in the world.

-As one of the least developed nations in the world when it comes to health care, infrastructure, and access to education and food, Nigeria ranks as one of the furthest behind from achieving the Sustainable Development Goals, a universal agenda adopted at the United Nations to help people everywhere thrive.
-This agenda includes Goal 3: Good Health and Well-Being, which in many ways is fundamental to achieving prosperity for everyone, everywhere.
+As one of the least developed nations in the world when it comes to health care, infrastructure, and access to education and food, Nigeria ranks as one of the furthest behind from achieving the Sustainable Development Goals (SDGs), a universal agenda adopted at the United Nations to help people everywhere thrive.
+One of these 17 interconnected SDGs is Goal 3: Good Health and Well-Being, a critical achievement required to unlock success for all other goals.

 A New Kind of Gospel